 “Thank you, my lord.”

-“So what is your name?” the leader asked her.
+“So what is your name?” the leader asked.

-“Annalydes-Anna Lydia, Princess of…” she broke off, remembering what her father had said.
-“As of where I’m from, it’s absolutely none of your concern!”
+“Annalydes-Anna Lydia, Princess of-” She broke off, remembering her father’s words.
+“As where I’m from is absolutely none of your concern!”

-“You’re no help at all!” the leader said, throwing off his helm in order to rake his hands through his rather long hair.
+“You’re no help at all!” the leader said, throwing off his helm in order to rake his hands through his long hair.

 “And who might you be?
 You who thinks to command me?” she asked, trying not to stare at the man.
 Humans were like rainbows, full of colors.
 It was quite unnerving.